vahidzafari/vahidzafari/README.md

-# Hi, I'm Vahid
+# Hi, I'm Vahid Zafari

-I am a full-stack engineer and designer.
+Born in 1986 and after 2005 became a python programmer.
+I dropout the university because of the low level education after that start learning the university courses myself from https://github.com/ossu/computer-science#intro-cs.
+I always like to be a full-stack designer and developer which can mixed architecture with code.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
-My hobbies: Montain climbing, reading books, swimming, creating hand crafted software, learning new things in software, try to create a new instance of linux and ethereum, be useful for this world.
+Some of my hobbies are montain climbing, reading books, swimming, creating hand crafted software, learning new things.

+## My experiences

+- Frontend developer (Vue.js): create a chat application in Vue.js with the technologies like webrtc, RBAC
+- Frontend developer (Vue.js): create a e-commerce application in Vue.js for a restaurant (over 1000 pages)
+- Frontend developer (React.js): create a cryptocurency application in React.js for PSP, Exchange, Reports, Charts
+- Backend developer (Python): create a print server application for printing restaurant jobs
+- Backend developer (Python): create a Car Number detection in python with OCR
+- Product manager: working as a product manager for an ecommerce website www.ahan.vip and used tools like jira (project managment), draw.io (for creating UML, Database schema, Application Scaffold, ...), Slack (for communication), Figma (for designers).
+Connect team members to each other and solve their problems
+- Product owner: working as a product owner for an cryptocurrency website.
+Launch exchange, psp.
+Connect it to Binance APIs.
+Try to launch a Bitcoin and Ethereum core.

+## My contact

 Find out more about me & feel free to connect with me here:

 [![Medium](https://img.shields.io/badge/-Medium-black?style=flat-square&logo=medium&logoColor=white&link=https://medium.com/@zafarivahid)](https://medium.com/@zafarivahid)